Three steps to relieve your dog's skin discomfort

 - Start a high-quality mineral and amino acid supplement.

-- Mix a high-quality omega oil supplement in your dog’s food.
+- Mix a high-quality omega oil supplement to your dog’s food.

 In most situations, young dogs, even with generalized severe Demodex, will recover.
 The rate of recovery may range from one to six months and in some cases longer.
 You want to observe that there is a general gradual improvement.

-In such cases, I suggest using a turmeric-based anti-inflammatory supplement and a custom homeopathic prescription.
+In such cases, I suggest using a turmeric-based anti-inflammatory supplement, like Zyflamend, and a custom homeopathic prescription.